Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 The largest Thanksgiving Day parade that occurs in the Lone Star State happens in Houston.
-This Thanksgiving Day parade is a holiday tradition and has taken place every Thanksgiving for more than 65 years.
+This Thanksgiving day parade is a holiday tradition and has taken place every Thanksgiving for the past 70 years.
 Located in downtown Houston, this parade is free to attend.
-However you can also purchase tickets for bleacher seating.
+However, you can also purchase tickets for bleacher seating.
 Nearly 400,000 spectators line the streets to view the parade and many more watch the parade broadcasted live on television on Thanksgiving morning.
-Marching bands, cheerleading squads, massive floats and character balloons are all in attendance at the HEB Holiday Parade in H-town.
+Marching bands, cheerleading squads, massive floats and character balloons are all in attendance at the Annual H-E-B Thanksgiving Day Parade in H-town.

 El Paso is home to the Sun Bowl Parade, which occurs every Thanksgiving morning.
 This community event is the largest event that occurs in West Texas.
 Nearly 250,000 spectators flock to El Paso every Thanksgiving morning to view the Sun Bowl Parade.
 This parade is named after the Sun Bowl, which is a football game that occurs in late December.
 The parade was created as a prelude to the game in 1936 but was moved to Thanksgiving day in 1978.
 Attendees to the Sun Bowl Parade will enjoy a variety of floats, a marching band and other special appearances.